Keen-Sheen/XRPL/XRP_Ledger_connection/README.md

 ## Updates & Debugging

-In order to interact with the XRP Ledger I had to import `import nest_asyncio`, this allowed me to interact with the XRP Ledger and be able to build out a wallet.
+In order to interact with the XRP Ledger I had to import `import nest_asyncio`, this allowed me to interact with the XRP Ledger and be able to build out a wallet to interact with the XRPL.

 ----------------